brt-h/brt-h/README.md

 Hello, I'm Robert 👋

-## Welcome to my Data Science Portfolio
+## Welcome to my Data Science / Backend Dev Portfolio

-I recently finished the IBM Data Science Professional Certification (10-month program), and have been building a data science portfolio here on github... currently a work in progress!
+I recently finished the IBM Data Science Professional Certification (10-month program), and have been building a portfolio here on github... currently a work in progress!

 I'm an experienced account manager and dual major Economics & International Studies from UNC— who is passionate about helping people use data, crypto, and machine learning to create value and solve business problems.